electric-sql/electric/website/blog/posts/2023-09-20-introducing-electricsql-v0.6.md

 ### Postgres-centric migrations

 Electric replicates data into and out of Postgres using standard built-in logical replication.
-This allows Postgres to be used as the source of both the [DDL schema for the local-apps](https://legacy.electric-sql.com/docs/usage/data-modelling/migrations) and the [DDLX rules](https://legacy.electric-sql.com/docs/api/ddlx) that authorise data access:
+This allows Postgres to be used as the source of both the [DDL schema for the local-apps](https://legacy.electric-sql.com/docs/usage/data-modelling/migrations) and the [DDLX rules](https://legacy.electric-sql.com/docs/api/ddlx) that authorize data access:

 ```sql
 -- Define and evolve your DDL schema as normal.